haruki-taka8/hello-python/README.md

 It is named in the format of `ID-Name`, where

-* ID is a zero-padded, three-chracter long counter.
+* ID is a zero-padded, three-digit long counter.
 * Name is a short description of the project.

 ### Per Project File
-Each main file with code is named in with the convention of `ID<-Revision>-Name.py`, where
+Each main code file is named with the convention of `ID<-Revision>-Name.py`, where

-* Revision is an optional string in the format of `rX` - X is an integer from 0 to 9.
+* Revision is an optional string in the format of `rX` and X is an integer from 0 to 9.